 I didn’t know that Monday morning would be Kilala’s last morning.

-That morning upon waking, Kilala was in the basement on a self-heating mat.
+That morning upon waking, Kilala was in the basement on a self-warming mat.
 Her spending time in the basement without a human was a bit unusual, but with her being super thin, I was happy she was using the mat.

 Kilala was offered wet food.
 She didn’t want it.
 But she didn’t want the new wet food the previous night either.
 As several of the other cats didn’t touch the new wet food flavor, I didn’t feel that concerned and thought she was a food snob in her old age.

 By the time I was ready to give her her morning thyroid pill, she had ventured to the couch.
 She was in sitting next to the clean laundry, which was a little unusual for her.
 When I gave her the pill, her mouth seemed different in a way that I had never noticed before.
 Her mouth was dryer.
 I even opened her mouth again to double-check.
 It was definitely different.